 As mentioned above, however, simply listening to “Just as Long” and “Jelly Jam” wasn’t enough to convince prospective labels of Prince’s ability to self-produce.
 So CBS booked a day of studio time at Village Recorders in West Los Angeles to observe Prince as he cut a version of “Just as Long as We’re Together” in real time.
 They still weren’t sold, and tried to sway Prince to their cause by hosting a luncheon with their choice of producer, Verdine White of Earth, Wind & Fire.
 “We were supposed to say ‘wow!’”
 Husney recalled to Per Nilsen, but the musician-turned-manager “had worked around stars my whole life, and Prince was one of those guys who wasn’t really impressed with that kind of stuff.”
 Instead, the suggestion of White as a producer “destroyed the possibility of Prince going with CBS” (Nilsen 1999 32).

 Today, of course, the notion of Prince needing the bass player from Earth, Wind & Fire to help put a hit record together sounds patently ridiculous–a record business snafu right up there with the Beatles being rejected by Decca Records.
-But putting myself in the shoes of CBS in 1977, and judging “Just as Long as We’re Together” purely on its own merits, I can’t help but think that they had a point.
-It’s important to remember, as we noted last month, that self-producing artists were an anomaly in the industry at the time; this was the province of established studio wizards (Todd Rundgren) or megastars pursuing vanity projects (Paul McCartney), not unproven 18-year-olds from flyover country.
+But putting myself in the shoes of CBS in 1977, and judging “Just as Long” purely on its own merits, I can’t help but think that they had a point.
+It’s important to remember, as we noted last month, that self-producing artists were an anomaly in the industry at the time; this was the province of established studio wizards (Todd Rundgren) or megastars pursuing vanity projects (Paul McCartney), not unproven teenagers from flyover country.
 Even Stevie Wonder recorded the first four of his classic 1970s albums with the help of co-producers Robert Margouleff and Malcolm Cecil.
-And right down to its final incarnation, recorded at the Sausalito, California Record Plant in late 1977, “Just as Long” sounds more like a proof of concept than a potential hit record.
-The arrangement is busier than ever, with an even more breakneck tempo and enough layered keyboards, percussion, and backing vocals that one gets the impression Prince was trying to overwhelm the listener in a display of sheer maximalism.
+And right down to its final incarnation, recorded at the Sausalito, California Record Plant in late 1977, “Just as Long” sounds more like a proof of concept than a hit record.
+Its arrangement is busier than ever, with an even more breakneck tempo and enough layered keyboards, percussion, and backing vocals that one gets the impression Prince was trying to overwhelm the listener in a display of sheer maximalism.